danijel-orsolic/Vagrant-Docker-LDE/README.md

 The project set up automation is hardcoded to use the /home/vagrant/projects directory for your projects, and the vagrant user for running everything, but you can modify the scripts however you wish.

 The way automation of project creation with add.sh works is pretty simple.
 It copies base docker-compose.yml and some associated files of a chosen stack (residing in, for example, scripts/lemp_base), and then replaces placeholder strings like namegoeshere, domaingoeshere etc. with your own inputs.
-The final docker-compose.yml in the project folder is then ran with docker-compose up -d.
+The final docker-compose.yml in the project folder is then ran with `docker-compose up -d`.

 ## Notes: